hall-lab/svtools/Tutorial.md

 Follow the documentation on the [SpeedSeq Github page](https://github.com/hall-lab/speedseq) to run `speedseq realign` and `speedseq sv` on these BAMs.
 This will produce the required files for the rest of this tutorial.

 ### Create cn.list file
-The cn.list file has a single column that contains the path to the VCF files output in the Copy Number Annotation step of this tutorial.
+The cn.list file has a single column that contains the path to the VCF files output in the Copynumber Annotation step of this tutorial.

 ## Use `svtools` to create a callset
 ### Use vawk to remove homozygous reference variants from SpeedSeq SV VCFs